aamir-poswal/My-First-Angular2-CRUD-App/README.md

 - interpolation

 The easiest way to display a component property is to bind the property name through interpolation.
-With interpolation, you put the property name in the view template, enclosed in double curly braces: {{myHero}}.
+With interpolation, you put the property name in the view template, enclosed in double curly braces: {{pageTitle}}.

 ```
 <div class='panel-heading'>